garima-r/API_SERVER/README.md

 # API_SERVER

-Created an Api server in Golang which does user signup, login, and profile update.
+Created an Api Server in Golang which does user signup, login, and profile update.
 Used mysql as database.

 The above application have following features: